- Opinion & Analysis

 Companies frequently mismanage their dealings with suppliers and miss many opportunities to reduce costs.
 Perhaps it’s time to reexamine purchasing, reestablish some tension in buyer-supplier relationships, and leverage the free market.

 Distorted information from one end of a supply chain to the other can lead to tremendous inefficiencies: excessive inventory investment, poor customer service, lost revenues, misguided capacity plans, ineffective transportation, and missed production schedules.
+What happens when a supply chain is plagued with a bullwhip effect that distorts its demand information as it is transmitted up the chain?
 How do exaggerated order swings occur?
 What can companies do to mitigate them?

 In a global supply chain, managers must plan for longer lead times, expensive air freight, higher inventory levels, poor sales-forecasting accuracy, and significant delays in resolving technical problems.
 However, the reduction of defects and engineering change orders associated with lean production can stabilize the supply chain.